aayla-secura/mixnmatchttp/README.md

   * [ ] Default column for short value in `object_to_dict` should use the first primary key, not hardcoded `id`.
   * [ ] Check if jwt and sql modules are required
   * [ ] Use of pollers in `send_headers`
-  * [ ] Logging conf for request line via command-line; also, custom format for it
   * [ ] Move stuff from JWT class to `cryptoutils` module
   * [ ] Test with nginx proxy setup (it was behaving weirdly, need to find if it's a bug here)